jasmineuchil/MongoPython/README.md

 test-ibm-mongodb-enterprise-helm-service   ClusterIP      172.30.78.82     <none>        27017/TCP                                                                                                   85m
 ```

+## Deploy your Application to RedHAt Openshift

+To start using PyMongo, first we need to install Python environment in OCP.
+Either you can use your system-wide Python installation or you can build new python app.

+To install pymongo in your Openshift system, make sure you have installed python3 (along with PIP) Or you can even build python app using `oc new-app` and validate if pod is created successfully by using `oc get pod` command

-Git clone this repository on your server -
+Git clone this repository on your server or your python pod-

 ```
 cd $HOME/